Welcome to Obama Conspiracy Theories!

 The Quote link lets you include a hyperlink to what you’re commenting on.
 By selecting a section of text before clicking the Quote link, that text only will be quoted.
 Using the Quote feature helps other readers follow the discussion and is highly recommended when responding to another comment.

 You must enter a name and an email address in order to post a comment.
 The email address does not have to be valid.
+Any email address you enter is vulnerable to disclosure through certain technical means.
 You may optionally enter a web site and if you do, your name will appear as a hyperlink to that web site.
-You may also verify your identity by checking the “Authenticate this comment using OpenID” box; using OpenID lets you prove your identity (even if it is an alias) and makes impersonation more difficult.

 The following comments are not allowed: